 It is normally not our business at Money Talks News to urge our readers to take on debt.
-But when a loan is a good solution, there are good and bad ways to do it.
+But when taking out a loan is a good solution, there are good and bad ways to do it.
 And now there’s technology that allows you to do it the right way at record speed.

 Introducing Figure, which can help you get a home equity line of credit (HELOC) of $15,000 to $150,000 in just a few days.
 Through a process that starts with a short two-screen form (I was pre-qualified for $98,000 in minutes), you can get a quote, finalize paperwork and get funded entirely online without the weeks- or months-long process that has traditionally accompanied home equity loans and HELOCs.